anjali13s/IML_Project_Twitter_Sentiment_Analysis/README.md

 # Twitter Data Sentiment Analysis

-There are 2 code files in our project - one for sentiment analysis of Airplane review and another for dataset containing tweets surrounding Ashoka University
+There are 2 code files in our project - one for the sentiment analysis of tweets containing reviews about US airlines and another for dataset containing tweets surrounding Ashoka University

 ## Sentiment Analysis for Ashoka Tweets